-How SWERY’s Reactive Hypoglycemia Manifests Itself In His Video Games
+How SWERY’s Reactive Hypoglycaemia Manifests Itself In His Video Games

 Back in the spring of 2014, when episodic adventure game D4: Dark Dreams Don't Die was still months from being released into the world, its director Hidetaka "SWERY" Suehiro was dealing with the early symptoms of a condition that would not be diagnosed until more than a year later.

-It began with a feeling of mental distraction, which was followed soon after by physical weakness.
-He would find himself falling asleep around meal times, but ultimately tried to excuse his exhaustion away as a rough case of jetlag.
+It began with "apathy of the mind", followed soon after by a "decrease in physical strength".
+He would find himself falling asleep around meal times, but ultimately tried to excuse his exhaustion away as just "terrible jetlag".

-"I finally had a five-hour-long 'sugar load test' at the hospital in June of 2015," SWERY remembers, "and that's when I was diagnosed with reactive hypoglycemia.
+"I finally had a five-hour-long 'sugar load test' at the hospital in June of 2015," SWERY remembers, "and that's when I was diagnosed with reactive hypoglycaemia.

 "I was in poor physical health for over a year prior to then.
 I had been plagued by apathy of my mind, and a decrease in physical strength.
 Sometimes I couldn't be prevented from falling asleep after having a meal.
 I spent every day misunderstanding the symptoms as terrible jet lag."

 D4: Dark Dreams Don't Die, developed during the time SWERY's symptoms were beginning to manifest themselves clearly, is an optionally motion-controlled episodic adventure series following the story of David Young, police narcotics officer turned private eye.
 He uses mementos to travel into the past, as a method of solving crimes.